jrgdre/KiCAD-project-rescue/ReadMe.md

 We want to:

-1. Organize the project in a way, so that we can move it around and share it (e.g. via GitHub), without breaking it, every time the set-up of new location is not an exact copy of our location.
+1. Organize the project in a way, so that we can move it around and share it (e.g. via GitHub), without breaking it, every time the set-up of the new location is not an exact copy of our location.

 2. Freeze projects in different release states, to be able to review and approve revisions using a proper management process and compare different revisions.